teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

 Extension Framework for application schema
 ---------------

 In order to add extensions to TEKSI in a standardised way, TEKSI wastewater set into place an extension framework.

+There are two types of extensions:

+* Official TEKSI Wastewater extensions
+* custom extensions

-It allows the following actions:
+The extension framework allows the following actions:

 * Adding additional views using sql
 * Adding additional triggers using sql